rasulkireev/gpw/content/articles/django-poetry.md

 https://www.youtube.com/watch?v=-c8DASfFNZM

-If you have any feedback, pleas let me know on [Twitter](https://twitter.com/rasulkireev/status/1322499651732385792).
-Your likes, retweets and replies will show up here.
+If you have any feedback, please let me know on [Twitter](https://twitter.com/rasulkireev/status/1322499651732385792).
+Your likes, retweets, and replies will show up here.